Iran–Sweden relations: Islamic Republic Era (1979-)

 In April 2016, Ahmad Reza Djalali, an Iranian-Swedish doctor and researcher in disaster medicine, was arrested and charged with spying on Iranian's nuclear program for Israel, accusations he denied, before being taken to the Evin Prison, where he reportedly faced repeated tortures and threats.
 In October 2017, Djalali was convicted of "spreading corruption on earth" and sentenced to death: multiple reports about the time of his execution have surfaced ever since.

 In 2021, tensions escalated between Iran and Sweden over the trial of Hamid Nouri, a former Iranian official convicted in Sweden of committing grave war crimes and murder during the Iran-Iraq War and the 1988 executions of Iranian political prisoners.

 In May 2023, Habib Chaab, an Iranian-Swedish political activist, founder and former leader of Arab Struggle Movement for the Liberation of Ahvaz, was executed by hanging in Iran, after being accused of masterminding a 2018 attack on a military parade that killed 25 people.

 In September 2023, a New York Times article revealed that Johan Floderus, a 33-year-old Swedish man who had been working as a diplomat for the European Union since 2019, had been arrested at the Imam Khomeini International Airport while on holiday in Tehran in April 2022, being subsequently taken to the Evin Prison.
 On 15 June 2024, Swedish Prime Minister Ulf Kristersson publicly announced that Floderus had been released from Iranian authorities, together with fellow Swedish prisoner Saeed Azizi, as part of a prisoner exchange deal that saw convicted war criminal Hamid Nouri return to Iran.

 In September 2024, Swedish authorities revealed that a cyber group called Anzu, operating under Iran's Islamic Revolutionary Guard Corps (IRGC), were responsible for hacking into a Swedish text messaging service in July 2023, taking over passwords, usernames and other tools, and sending thousands of messages calling Swedes "demons" and bearing instructions to exact vengeance upon Koran burners.
 Iran denied the accusation, though the investigation by the Swedish Prosecution Authority managed to identify the individual hackers responsible for the data breach.
-In a statement by Justice Minister Gunnar Stromme it was said that the goal was to destabilise Sweden or increase polarisation, and the security service warned that Iran is among those seeking to create division and bolster their own regimes.
+In a statement by Justice Minister Gunnar Strömmer it was said that the goal was to destabilise Sweden or increase polarisation, and the security service warned that Iran is among those seeking to create division and bolster their own regimes.

+In March 2026, during the Iran war, Sweden's Security Service (SAPO) identified Iran as one of the country's three main security threats alongside China and Russia.

+On 16 September 2026, Sweden expelled an Iranian embassy employee and summoned Iran's ambassador, saying that Tehran had threatened Jewish and Israeli interests in Sweden.
+The Swedish Foreign Ministry said the employee had to leave the country because of activities that did not follow diplomatic rules.
+Swedish Foreign Minister Maria Malmer Stenergard said the decision was made to protect Swedish citizens and Sweden's interests.